fivdi/brkontru/doc/gpio.md

-## Gpio Class - General Purpose Input Output with Interrupt Detection, Pull-Up, and Pull-Down Resistor Support
+## Gpio Class - General Purpose Input Output

+Gpio objects can be used to interact with GPIOs.
+They support input, output, interrupt detection, pull-up resistors, and pull-down resistors.

 The following circuit shows how to wire a button to pin 24 and an LED to pin 26 on the P9 header.
 When the button is pressed, P9_24 will be pulled low.